ubilab-ss21/escape-room---light-code/logic_of_config_JSON.md

 ![example button 0](images/pt-net-example-b0.png)

-Naturaly one would think that the capacities of the light states would be the number of states that light can take, i.e. the size of its "colors" array.
+Naturaly one would think that the capacities of the lights "state" would be the number of states that this light can take, i.e. the size of its "colors" array.
-But since the state of the light can role over, for example if the current state of LIGHT_0_ID is 5 (from 0,1,...,6) and BUTTON_2_ID is pressed, the following state would be (5 + 4) % 7 = 2, we will model a light that can take S many states to be in state s ( 0 <= s < S ), if it has s or s + S many tokens.
+But since the state of the light can role over, for example if the current state of LIGHT_0_ID is 5 (from 0,1,...,6) and BUTTON_2_ID is pressed, the following state would be (5 + 4) mod 7 = 2, we will model a light that can take S many states to be in state s ( 0 <= s < S ), if it has s or s + S many tokens.
+Therefore the capacity of each lights "state" place as well as their "pool" place will be S + (S-1).
 This way button presses like the one mentioned can still be modeled, and we only need to add a "roleover" transition for each light that takes S tokens out of its "state" place and puts them back into its "pool" place.

-Since the initial state is always the first color in each lights "colors" array, the initial state of each light is 0 and all their "state" places will be empty.
-The capazities of "state" and "pool" places will be S + (S-1) and the "pool" places will be initially at max capacity.
+Since the initial state is always the first color in each lights "colors" array, the initial state of each light is 0 and all their "state" places will be empty and the "pool" places will be initially at max capacity.

 All put together, this will result in the following p/t net that models the given example configuration: